Another bank switch deal has launched, this time offering £150 for switching.

 - Keep the account open until 24 June 2022

 The full £150 will be paid to your account by 24 June 2022 as long as you meet the above criteria.

 Which RBS account should I choose?

 So, you’ve got four accounts to choose from.
 Let’s ignore the Silver and Platinum accounts as they’re only worth considering if you need travel insurance and breakdown cover.
-With the lack of overseas travel right now you’ll be paying for something you don’t need.
+And there are probably better options out there for those types of account.

 That leaves either the Select or Reward account.
 The Select account is free to use and a good choice if you just want to get the bonus.